ehaabbasil/odin-recipes/README.md

 # odin-recipes
-Repository for HTML and CSS concepts with practice projects
+Repository for HTML and CSS concepts by creating projects